 You must treat all clients fairly and equally as per the Equality and Human Rights Acts, which is a legal responsibility for anyone providing services to the public.

-a) You have the right to choose who you accept as a client but you cannot refuse a client on grounds that are discriminatory under the Equality and Human Rights Acts.
+- You have the right to choose who you accept as a client but you must not refuse a client on grounds that are discriminatory under the Equality and Human Rights Acts.

-c) You must make sure your own personal beliefs and values regarding a client’s protected characteristics do not prejudice your care programme.
-However, you may take into account relevant factors of a client’s lifestyle, and modify treatments accordingly, which directly impact on their health when formulating a care plan.
+- You must not allow your own personal beliefs and values regarding a client’s protected characteristics to prejudice your care programme.
+However, you must take into account relevant factors of a client’s lifestyle, and modify treatments accordingly, which directly impact on their health when formulating a care plan.